 Throughout the entire discovery process, there is a duty to disclose properly requested information.
-This means that both the prosecutor and the defendant must hand over to the other side any important documents or information that the other side has requested.
-Do not ignore the prosecutor's demands for discoverable material, because you could face sanctions by the court.106
+This means that both the prosecutor and the defendant must give the other side any important documents or information that the other side has requested.
+Do not ignore the prosecutor's demands for discoverable material, because you could face sanctions (penalties) by the court.

 Despite the general duty to disclose, a prosecutor or defendant may refuse to reveal requested information in some situations.
 The main requirement for refusing to disclose is that you must have a reasonable belief that the requested material is not discoverable.
-For example, material may not be discoverable where it is irrelevant, privileged, or subject to a protective order (explained further below).107 When refusing to comply with a demand, you must do so in writing and explain the reasons for your refusal.108 This must be done within fifteen days from the time you are served with the demand unless you can show good cause for why you need more time.109 Your refusal must be served upon the demanding party and a copy of it must be filed with the court.110
+For example, material may not be discoverable where it is irrelevant, privileged, or subject to a protective order (explained further below).
+When refusing to comply with a demand, you must do so in writing and explain the reasons for your refusal.
+This must be done within fifteen days from the time you are served with the demand unless you can show good cause for why you need more time.
+Your refusal must be served upon the demanding party and a copy of it must be filed with the court.

-If the prosecutor demands information from you and you refuse, the court may order you to disclose the material anyway.111 Similarly, if the prosecutor refuses to provide information that you demand, but the court finds the prosecutor's refusal unjustified, it will order the prosecutor to give you the material you requested.112 The court may also order discovery of any other materials the prosecutor intends to use at trial if you show that such property is material to your case and that the request is reasonable.113
+If the prosecutor demands information from you and you refuse, the court may order you to disclose the material anyway.
+Similarly, if the prosecutor refuses to provide information that you demand, but the court finds the prosecutor's refusal unjustified, it will order the prosecutor to give you the